National Teen Pregnancy Prevention Month

 Every May, the nation turns its attention to teen pregnancy prevention for a full month.
 National Teen Pregnancy Prevention Month (NTPPM) highlights the historic declines in the rates of teen births in the United States.
 Significant declines have occurred in all 50 states and among all racial/ethnic groups, yet disparities continue.

-- NTPPM Supporter Toolkit - get great ideas and sample language to help you get started
+- NTPPM Supporter Toolkit: Get great ideas and sample language to get started.

-- Digital Content - ZIP - download them all and post on your site and social media to show your support
+- Digital Content - ZIP: Download banners, badges, and other images to post on your site and social media to show your support.

 Past NTPPM Events

 - #NTPPM 2017 Twitter Chat: OAH, Touchstone Behavioral Health, University of Texas Health Science Center-San Antonio, BCBG Greater Milwaukee, and Youth Services of Tulsa hosted a chat to share ideas about how to support NTPPM.

 2016 NTPPM Events

 - Get Involved!
 Webinar: Check out the webinar slides to get tips and ideas from experts in the field and partners for how to participate in NTPPM all month long.

 - #NTPPM Twitter Chat: OAH and Power to Decide (formerly the National Campaign to Prevent Teen and Unplanned Pregnancy) hosted a chat to highlight various topics, including progress made in prevention, how people can support prevention efforts, and resources communities can use to prevent teen pregnancy.

 - Digital Town Hall Webinar: Check out the slides and transcript from the webinar, which shared the results and successes from the OAH TPP Program and discussed the importance of a continued focus on teen pregnancy prevention.